Your Body's SECRET Fat Burner

 They had two goals for their research:

-• To examine changes in lipogenic, adipogenic, and intestinal nutrient signaling components in the intestines as it relates to microbiota from obese and obese resistant mice
+• To examine changes in lipogenic, adipogenic, and intestinal nutrient signaling components in the intestines as they relate to microbiota from obese and obese resistant mice

-In the germ free mice, after transplanting microbiota from obese mice, they showed an increase in obese microbiota population and alterations in lipogenesis and adipogenesis.
+The germ-free mice, after transplanting microbiota from obese mice, showed an increase in obese microbiota population and alterations in lipogenesis and adipogenesis.

-From their results they showed that there could be an increased ability of gut microbiota to modify metabolism of the host by altering both the ability of the intestines to sense nutrients and alterations in the energy signaling pathway, which could increase weight gain and obesity levels
+From their results, they showed that there could be an increased ability of gut microbiota to modify metabolism of the host, by altering the ability of the intestines to sense nutrients and alterations in the energy signaling pathway, which could increase weight gain and obesity levels.

 Although this research is new, it does verify other research which shows that obese individuals and lean individuals have a different microbiota profile.
 Plus, it also shows that changes in weight may lead to changes in the microbiota profile, which could increase energy intake and may increase overweight and obesity levels.

 The equation for weight loss is simple: burn more calories than you are consuming.

 As much as this equation still holds true for weight loss, there are a number of other contributing factors which could limit your ability to lose weight.

 Inflammation, “sick” fat cells, and an altered microbiota profile could inhibit your body’s ability to lose weight and keep it off.

 Now it has been shown that bacteria inhabiting your gut could play an integral role in energy metabolism and expenditure, by altering metabolism of food particles and storage of energy after digestion.